-Deadline for Submission of Stockholder Proposals
+Deadline for Submission of Stockholder Proposals and Nominations

-Proposals of stockholders intended to be presented at the 2016 Annual Meeting of Stockholders must be received by us at our principal office in Merrimack, New Hampshire not later than December 21, 2015, for inclusion in the proxy statement for that meeting.
+Proposals of stockholders to be included in the Company's proxy statement pursuant to Rule 14a-8 of the Exchange Act for the 2018 Annual Meeting of Stockholders must be received by us at our principal office in Merrimack, New Hampshire not later than December 14, 2017, for inclusion in the proxy statement for that meeting.

-If a stockholder of our Company who holds less than 40% of the shares of our capital stock issued and outstanding and entitled to vote wishes to present a proposal before the 2016 Annual Meeting but has not complied with the requirements for inclusion of such proposal in our proxy materials pursuant to Rule 14a-8 under the Exchange Act, such stockholder must give timely notice of such proposal to our Secretary at our principal offices.
-The required notice must be delivered to or mailed and received at our principal executive offices not later than March 19, 2016 nor earlier than February 19, 2016.
-Notwithstanding the foregoing, if we provide less than 70 days notice or prior public disclosure of the date of the meeting to stockholders, notice by the stockholders to be timely must be delivered or mailed to the Secretary not later than the close of business on the tenth day following the date on which the notice of the meeting was mailed or public disclosure was made, whichever occurs first.
+If a stockholder of our Company who holds less than 40% of the shares of our capital stock issued and outstanding and entitled to vote wishes to otherwise present a proposal (including a nomination) before the 2018 Annual Meeting proxy, such stockholder must give timely notice of such proposal to our Secretary at our principal offices.
+The required notice must be delivered to or mailed and received at our principal executive offices not later than March 17, 2018 nor earlier than February 15, 2018.
+Notwithstanding the foregoing, if we provide less than 70 days notice or prior public disclosure of the date of the meeting to stockholders, notice by the stockholder or stockholders to be timely must be delivered or mailed to the Secretary not later than the close of business on the tenth day following the date on which the notice of the meeting was mailed or public disclosure was made, whichever occurs first.